jon-jacky/Piety/editors/ed.md

 unsaved buffers, because the session with all its buffers can be resumed by calling *ed.main()* at the Python interpreter prompt again.

+**ed.py** always prints the error message following the *?* character.
+There is no way to suppress printing the error messages as in classic *ed*.

 In the *s* (substitute) command and in the */text/* and *?text?* address forms, the text pattern is ordinary text, not a regular expression.
 Regular expressions might be supported in the future.